Tanknicians/Tanknicians-stack/README.md

 3. Public-facing customer portal for records review, inventory browsing, and display of additional static content.

 For developer use: Run "npm install" and "npx prisma generate" to download the dependencies and build the required models.
-Required for the Back-End: .env file with DATABASE_URL, PORT, and JWT_TOKEN
+Required for the Back-End: .env file at the root of the filesystem with DATABASE_URL, PORT, and JWT_TOKEN as strings.